Established 1963

 In 2021, the European Commission introduced the Sustainable Finance Disclosure Regulation (SFDR), a regulation aimed at augmenting transparency for investors when weighing entities’ environmental, social, and governance (ESG) efforts.1 Specifically, the SFDR set forth a standardized method for financial market participants to disclose information about their ESG practices.2 This uniform disclosure framework allows investors to more easily compare sustainable investment options based on the degree to which the entity considers sustainability as part of its practices.3

 The SFDR requires entities like asset managers and institutional investors to disclose their efforts to address ESG initiatives.
-Covered entities, like asset managers and institutional investors, are required to specify their method for considering adverse ESG protocols with reference to indicators related to climate, the environment, social, governance, and human rights issues.
-For example, an asset manager must report their methodology for assessing the sustainability impact of their investment with disclosure of any adverse impacts.
+Covered entities are required to specify their method for considering adverse ESG protocols with reference to indicators related to climate, the environment, social, governance, and human rights issues.
+For example, an asset manager must report its methodology for assessing the sustainability impact of its investment with disclosure of any adverse impacts.

 SDFR Funds